happyemanaloto/car-reviewer/README.md

+    Troubles in uploading the files.
+Kindly follow these instructions to construct the folder tree.
+    Create folder ai-reviewer which has data, and notebooks Final dataset should be saved as: ai-reviewer/data/enriched_with_clusters_deployment.csv

+        To generate this data using the notebook: Download datasets from https://www.kaggle.com/datasets/ankkur13/edmundsconsumer-car-ratings-and-reviews?utm_source=chatgpt.com and store in ai-reviewer/data/original/.
+Enrichment dataset came from https://www.kaggle.com/datasets/ademboukhris/expert-car-reviews-dataset?utm_source=chatgpt.com and should be saved in ai-reviewer/data/
+        'ai_reviewer_main.ipynb' ==> is the notebook which holds it all

+    app.py should be in ai-reviewer/
+    So is the picture for the background, ai-reviewer/Background.jpg

+    Steamlit should be run in terminal with command: streamlit run app.py

     This project provides an overview of this car-reviewer project.
-    'ai_reviewer_main.ipynb' ==> is the notebook which holds it all

-    The notebook's goal is to recommend the top 3 cars based on user preferences by leveraging data cleaning, sentiment analysis, topic modeling, clustering, summarization using gpt and a prototype deployment setup.
+    The 'ai_reviewer_main.ipynb' notebook's goal is to recommend the top 3 cars based on user preferences by leveraging data cleaning, sentiment analysis, topic modeling, clustering, summarization using gpt and a prototype deployment setup.
     The notebook uses MLflow to track experiments and log metrics.